katahiromz/WinKiosk/README.txt

     LeftSide_en.txt
     RightSide_en.txt

 They are tab-separated text files.
+The command IDs (ID_*) are defined in resource.h.

 ## Security